bluekeys/DeepNotes/README.md

 - **Flexible note system:** Organize your notes in whatever way you want.
 - **Lifelong storage:** Never lose your notes ever again.

+## Core Technologies

+DeepNotes is built using modern open source technologies:

+- **[Vue.js](https://vuejs.org/):** Progressive JavaScript framework for building user interfaces and single-page applications.
+- **[Quasar Framework](https://quasar.dev/):** Cross-platform frontend framework for building SPA, SSR, mobile, and desktop apps with Vue.
+- **[Yjs](https://docs.yjs.dev/):** CRDT-based library for realtime collaboration and shared editing.
+- **[Tiptap](https://tiptap.dev/):** Rich text editor framework built on top of ProseMirror, highly extensible for custom editors.
+- **[Docker](https://www.docker.com/):** Containerization platform used to run databases and backend services in isolated environments.
+- **[PostgreSQL](https://www.postgresql.org/):** Advanced open source relational database powering DeepNotes data storage.
+- **[KeyDB](https://docs.keydb.dev/):** High-performance, multi-threaded database compatible with Redis, used for caching and pub/sub.
+- **[Redis](https://redis.io/):** In-memory data structure store, used for caching and message brokering (via KeyDB compatibility).
+- **[Turborepo](https://turbo.build/):** Monorepo build system for fast, incremental builds and caching across all packages and apps.
+- **[pnpm](https://pnpm.io/):** Fast, disk-efficient package manager for JavaScript/TypeScript monorepos.
+- **[Husky](https://typicode.github.io/husky/):** Git hooks manager used to enforce commit message style and automate checks.

+#### About Turborepo

+This project uses [Turborepo](https://turbo.build/) to manage and optimize builds across all packages in the monorepo.
+Turborepo enables fast, incremental builds and caching for large codebases with many interdependent packages.

+- Build commands like `pnpm run repo:build` and development workflows are powered by Turborepo.
+- Turborepo stores its local build cache in the `.turbo/` directory, which should not be committed to version control (see `.gitignore`).
+- For more information, see the [Turborepo documentation](https://turbo.build/docs).

 ## Development

 To set up and run DeepNotes locally, follow these steps: